Home

 = 720 cm3

-This video gives the formula of the volume of a pyramid
+This video gives the formula to find the volume of a pyramid and uses it to find the volume of a pyramid with a rectangular base.

-The following video shows how to find the Volume of a Pyramid.
+How to find the volume of a pyramid?

-The following video gives another example of how to calculate the volume of a pyramid.
+How to calculate the volume of a pyramid?

 Find the height of a pyramid given the volume and base dimensions.

-Problem: 1) A square pyramid has a height of 7 m and a base that measures 2 m on each side. a) Find the volume of the pyramid.
+1. A square pyramid has a height of 7 m and a base that measures 2 m on each side.
+Find the volume of the pyramid.
 Explain whether doubling the height would double the volume of the pyramid.

 Demonstrate the formula of the volume of a pyramid